darrellpratt/whitepapers/2014/DockerAssessment.md

 ## Executive Summary

 Virtual machines have always been a large part of any sizeable development organization and their use as a means to virtualize the resources of a physical machine are well known.
 A new application called Docker is turning this concept of virtualization into immediately accessible micro containers for any organization to easily tie into their workflows.
-This framework has grown verey rapidly with even Amazon Web Services just recently announcing support for Docker in their Elastic Cloud service.
+This framework has grown very rapidly with even Amazon Web Services just recently announcing support for Docker in their Elastic Cloud service.

 ## Problem Statement